rajatslakhina/AI-Knowledge/article_01_what_is_ai 2.md

 ### Training an LLM: The Three Phases

 **Phase 1 — Pre-training**
 The model is trained on a massive corpus of text (books, code, articles, websites).
 It learns to predict the next token given a sequence.
 This is unsupervised — no labels, just patterns.
-Models like Claude Sonnet 4.6 and GPT-5.2 were trained on trillions of tokens.
+Models like GPT-4 and Claude were trained on trillions of tokens.

 **Phase 2 — Fine-tuning / SFT (Supervised Fine-Tuning)**
 The pre-trained model is fine-tuned on curated instruction-response pairs.
 This teaches it to follow instructions rather than just predict the next word.